2018 23

 Tasted in July 2022 (Copenhagen).
 It was my first encounter with this wine – I couldn’t taste it in Bordeaux from the barrel in April 2020.

 50% Cabernet Franc, 34% Cabernet Sauvignon and 16% Merlot.
 This wine was certainly worth the wait!
-An incredible thrill from start to end.
+It was an incredible thrill from start to finish.
 In the beginning, this wine was a paradise of aromas and fragrances.
 On the nose, it overwhelmed you with cascades of freshly cut black cherries and blackcurrants.
 The palate offered a striking attitude, seamless structure, cashmere-clad texture, vibrancy, sophisticated touch, and fantastic complexity.
-After half an hour in the glass, this wine started to become typical of the Pessac-Leognan district with shell-fish scent, saltiness, and smokiness, without losing one single ounce of energy, vitality, and fruit.
-A genuinely epic wine, and what a pair it will make with the 2020 version!
+After half an hour in the glass, this wine started becoming typical of the Pessac-Leognan district with its shellfish scent, saltiness, and smokiness, without losing one ounce of energy, vitality, or fruit.
+It is a genuinely epic wine, and what a pair it will make with the 2020 version!

 LCHB 2018 98+p

 Tasted three times - last time in December 2020.
 Consistent notes.
 Ridiculously sublime.
-It combines perfectly power and elegance with riveting richness, complexity, and length: grilled bacon and cigar box.
-More Cabernet Sauvignon in the blend (34%); usually, there's 20%.
+It combines perfect power and elegance with riveting richness, complexity, and length: grilled bacon and cigar box.
+There's more Cabernet Sauvignon in the blend (34%); usually, there's 20%.
 Less Merlot, 29% (usually 41%), but Cabernet Franc is about the same, 37% versus 39%.
-13.75% alcohol, 75% new oak, 16% wooden vats and 9% terracotta amphoras, and 50% whole bunches used in vinification.
-Imho, the best vintage Guillaume Pouthier has ever produced at LCHB!
+13.75% alcohol, 75% new oak, 16% wooden vats, 9% terracotta amphoras, and 50% whole bunches used in vinification.
+It is the best vintage Guillaume Pouthier has ever produced at LCHB!

 LCHB 2017 95-96p